 This is the second of a 2-part interview.
 For part 1, click here.

 This year’s virtual Alzheimer's Association International Conference (AAIC) was filled with notable presentations and findings.
-Among the top research presented was the use of biomarkers including p-tau217, p-tau181, and neurofilament light chain (NfL) in the diagnosis and evaluation of AD.
+Among the top research presented was the use of biomarkers including p-tau217, p-tau181, and neurofilament light chain (NfL) in the diagnosis and evaluation of Alzheimer disease (AD).

 The expanded research into biomarkers reflects the movement towards understanding more about the pathology of AD and ways to predict risk.
 Marwan Sabbagh, MD, director of the Lou Ruvo Center for Brain Health at Cleveland Clinic, feels strongly about the potential that biomarkers, especially those accessible in plasma, hold for the future of how we prevent, diagnose, and treat AD.